raphaelquintao/raphaelquintao/README.md

 <details closed>
 <summary>More</summary>
 <br>
 Why not hire a programmer who generously gives away open-source code for free?
-Because clearly, the prospect of getting paid would be such a hindrance to their coding prowess.
+Because clearly, the prospect of getting paid would be such a impediment to their coding skill.
 The real magic happens when money isn't involved, right?

 </details>